CPR is an annual requirement and can vary, depending on your program of study. Please refer to your program requirements and deadlines.

 - Centre for Innovative Education and Simulation in Nursing (CIESN) (HSF–BLS provider).
 Click here for further information;

-- City of Ottawa Paramedic Service - Course Health Care Provider (HCP) CPR C and Automated External Defibrillation (AED) certification; or
+- City of Ottawa Paramedic Service - Basic Life Support (BLS) - formerly Health Care Provider CPR C and AED certification course; or

 - Any of the following national organizations: